 The street of "meuniers" - millers - is the street where the mill stood.
 In the street "briqueterie" - brickyard -, there were the brick ovens.
 The street "d'en Bas" below, is situated lower than the others.

-The proper names will be used later, with names dedicated in memory of local figures, who have shapes our history.
+The proper names will be used later with names dedicated in memory of local figures.
 There are some streets below have disappeared or have changed.